LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 acquired by the Recorder Block.
 As mentioned earlier, the execution of the script will stop after 40s as specified to the Generator Block.
-The script can also stop earlier if an error occurs (e.g. missing dependency), or if the user hits CTRL+C. Note that this last way of ending a script should only be used in case something goes wrong, e.g. if the script crashes.
+The script can also stop earlier if an error occurs (e.g. missing dependency), or if the user hits :kbd:`Control-c`.
+Note that this last way of ending a script should only be used in case something goes wrong, e.g. if the script crashes.
 You can find more about the different ways to stop a script in Crappy in :ref:`a later section <3.
 Properly stopping a script>`.

 **You now know learned the very basics of writing scripts for Crappy** !
 You can :download:`download this first example